s31frc3/s31zipslip/README.md

 # s31zipslip - Zip Slip Vulnerability Archive Creator

 A powerful tool for creating archives with Zip Slip vulnerability for authorized security testing and penetration testing purposes.
-Now with Windows support!

 ## About